trevorfox/digital-marketing-technical-fundamentals/README.md

 <br>
 People who are interested in starting or developing a career in any area of digital marketing or digital analytics where technical skills are useful.
 (Most areas)

-**How do I use this map?**
+**How do I use this guide?**
 <br>
-This map can be followed in sequential order, as much of it builds sequentially, but it doesn't have to be.
+You can follow it in sequential order, as much of it builds sequentially, but it doesn't have to be.
 It is also not meant to be a strict curriculum, but more of a structure to help you find the place where you want to be.

-**How was it this map compiled?**
+**How was it this guide compiled?**
 <br>
-The map based on the experience and evaluation of those who have taken these steps and applied them in real life.
-The map is **_open source_** and meant to make learning accessible and applicable for all who read it.
+The guide based on the experience and evaluation of those who have taken these steps and applied them in real life.
+The guide is **_open source_** and meant to make learning accessible and applicable for all who read it.

 **How can I contribute!?**
 <br>
 That's the spirit!
-If you have something to add or want to add comments or critiques on the maps contents, [create an issue](https://guides.github.com/features/issues/) with your comments.  _(Contributing guidelines coming soon)_
+If you have something to add or want to add comments or critiques on the guide's contents, [create an issue](https://guides.github.com/features/issues/) with your comments.  _(Contributing guidelines coming soon)_

 Now stop reading and go learn something!
 <br>